mihir-kanzariya/yto_blog_posts/03_nextjs_github_blogging_system.md

 - SEO-friendly
 - Free to host

-This post itself is written in Markdown (You can see the actual markdown itself [here](https://github.com/Dicklesworthstone/yto_blog_posts/blob/main/03_nextjs_github_blogging_system.md)-- how is that for meta? and served through the system, demonstrating its capabilities.
+This post itself is written in Markdown (you can see the actual markdown itself [here](https://github.com/Dicklesworthstone/yto_blog_posts/blob/main/03_nextjs_github_blogging_system.md)— how is that for meta?) and served through the system, demonstrating its capabilities.
 I believe this approach to blogging hits a sweet spot for developers and technical teams.
 It's simple enough to start using immediately but powerful enough to grow with your needs.

 ## Code